State Law Guide · Updated January 2026

 View all states →

-Average Montana recovery: $470 · Based on Montana Guaranteed Asset Protection Waiver Act
+Optional letter only if you act · Montana Guaranteed Asset Protection Waiver Act

 Disclaimer: This page provides general information about Montana consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.